 Michele Riml is a critically acclaimed playwright from Vancouver, British Columbia.
 Michele began writing at 17, when her first play Souvenirs (short version) won first place in The BC Young Playwrights Search.
 She has since gone on to write 14 more plays, which have been widely produced.
 Her plays include Under the Influence, Poster Boys, RAGE, Souvenirs, On the Edge, The Amaryllis, and Miss Teen.

-Her plays Sexy Laundry and Henry and Alice: Into the Wild have become international hits with ongoing productions in Canada, USA, Poland, Germany, Lithuania, New Zealand, Iceland, Mexico, the USA and Czech Republic.
+Her plays Sexy Laundry and Henry and Alice: Into the Wild have become international hits with ongoing productions in Canada, USA, France, Germany, Poland, Czech Republic, Greece, Finland, Germany, Italy and Hungary.
 Sexy Laundry has been translated into nine languages and is published by Playwrights Canada Press (available on Amazon).

 Michele is a graduate of Simon Fraser University with a degree in Fine and Performing Arts and in 2008 she was nominated for Canada’s prestigious Siminovitch Prize.
-Her newest full length play The Cull, co-written with her husband Michael St. John Smith, will premiere in Vancouver, BC in the fall of 2020.
-She is currently working on a new musical with British singer/songwriter David Ford, as well as a third installment to the story of her most popular characters – Henry and Alice.
+Her newest full length play The Cull, co-written with Michael St. John Smith, premiered in Vancouver, BC this past winter.
+She is currently working on a novel.